Binaakwii-giizis (October 29), 2016

 Boozhoo, aaniin, hello,

 I am Zhaawano Giizhik.
-This blog story is the eleventh in a series titled Teachings Of The Eagle Feather, featuring my art along with those of kindred artists.
+This blog story is the eleventh in a series titled Teachings Of The Eagle Feather, featuring my works of art along with those of kindred artists.
 Both my stories and my artworks seek to provide an insight into the unique world view of the Anishinaabe Peoples.

 Today's story features a brand new set of wedding rings by myself, canvases by second-generation Anishinaabe painters Simone McLeod, Bebaninojmat (Leland Bell), and Moses Amik, a graphic work by an unknown Woodland artist, works by the late, first-generation, Medicine Painters Miskwaabik Animikii (Norval Morrisseau) and Carl Ray, and, last but not least, a beautiful tile mural done by students of a High School in Alberta.

 Let me first invite you to view details of the above-shown wedding rings, and also share with you a bit of background information.
 Four terms/concepts play an central theme in the following story and they are more or less interchangeable: